Complexity analysis of interior-point methods for second-order stationary points of nonlinear semidefinite optimization problems: Introduction

-\paragraph{IPM with SOSPs and iteration complexities for NLP} We review some existing IPMs with convergence to an SOSP of constrained NLPs.
-The fundamental idea of such IPMs is to approach the set of SOSPs by tracking a path-like set formed by SOSPs of the problems that are obtained by expressing the inequality constraints of NLPs in the objectives through interior penalty functions such as a log-barrier function.
+\paragraph{Primal-dual IPM for NSDPs} Let us review some existing studies on primal-dual IPMs (PDIPMs in short) for NSDPs as the most relevant works.
+Similar to the (path-following) PDIPM for LSDPs (see e.g.,\cite[Chapter~10]{wolkowicz2012handbook}), the fundamental framework of the existing PDIPMs for NSDPs is to approach a KKT triplet of an NSDP by computing perturbed KKT triplets and driving a perturbation parameter to zero.
+We believe that Yamashita, Yabe, and Harada~\cite{Yamashita2012} presented the first PDIPM for NSDPs and showed its global convergence to a KKT triplet of an NSDP using the family of Monteiro-Zhang directions.
+Its local convergence property was analyzed by Yamashita and Yabe in \cite{yamashita2012local}.
+Afterward, Kato et al.~\cite{kato2015interior} studied the global convergence of PDIPMs using a different penalty function from \cite{Yamashita2012}.
+Yamakawa and Yamashita~\cite{Yamakawa2014} developed a different PDIPM based on the shifted barrier KKT conditions for NSDPs.
+Okuno~\cite{Okuno2020} analyzed the local convergence of a PDIPM using the family of Monteiro-Tsuchiya directions. { The trust-region-based PDIPM was presented by Yamashita et al.~\cite{Yamashita2020}.
+It is worth mentioning that no NSDP algorithms including IPMs, except for linear SDPs, are equipped with iteration-complexity results. } \paragraph{IPM with SOSPs and iteration complexities for NLPs} We review some existing IPMs with convergence to an SOSP of constrained NLPs.
+The fundamental idea of such IPMs is to approach the set of SOSPs by tracking a path-like set formed by SOSPs of the reformulated problems obtained by means of interior penalty functions such as a log-barrier function.
 To compute SOSPs of such penalized NLPs, Conn et al.~\cite{Conn2000} used the trust-region method in the framework of PDIPM and Moguerza and Prieto~\cite{Moguerza2003} employed the negative curvature method coupled with the modified Newton method.
 Recently, worst-case iteration complexities of primal IPMs to SOSPs were analyzed by O'Neill and Wright~\cite{ONeilWright2020} for NLPs with the nonnegative orthant constraint $x\ge 0$ using the Newton-CG method~\cite{Royer2020}, and also by Hinder and Ye~\cite{Hinder2020} for NLPs with general nonlinear inequalities using the trust-region method.
 We note that there are still no works handling worst-case iteration complexities for PDIPMs.
 The above IPM papers are shown in bold in the aforementioned~\Cref{table:constrained}.